LukazPe/Custom-nwm-nwe500-/README.md

-Just remember to flip the image so that it looks good on the Walkman.
+Just remember to flip the image